fizzed/jsync/README.md

 and requires no special executables present on the remote system.

 ## Features
+ - Supports all platforms that Java can run on, including Windows
  - Diff-based Syncing: Only transfers files that have changed (based on size, modification time, or checksum).
  - Local: Sync between local directories.
  - SSH/SFTP: Sync between local and remote servers (via SSH/SFTP).